 Uber’s unique selling proposition truly hits the nail on the head — by digitally connecting passengers with nearby drivers, Uber’s product revolutionized taxi services, making the whole process from start to finish smarter.

 Most importantly, this USP doesn’t focus on the how — cashless digital payments, real-time car tracking — but the why.
 If you want to get from A to B, fastest and smartest, Uber delivers that for you.

-This is all summed up in Slack’s core USP message of ‘be less busy’.
-Again, this hints at greater productivity in an emotive way — it’s not about how much you can do with Slack, but now much more free they’ll feel as a result.
+This is all summed up in Slack’s core USP message of "be less busy".
+Again, this hints at greater productivity in an emotive way — it’s not about how much you can do with Slack, but now much freer they’ll feel as a result.

 From there, you can begin to draft up your USP by answering the following questions:

 Who are we targeting?

 What customer problem does our brand, product, or service solve?